Reviewed by Dr. J. Travis Thompson, DDS

 • Difficulty breathing or swallowing (if the infection is severe)

-If you are experiencing any of these symptoms, seeking immediate dental care is essential.
+If you are experiencing any of these symptoms, it is important to seek immediate dental care.

 Treating an Abscessed Tooth